spex-xray/pyspextools/doc/source/tutorials/datasets.rst

 Managing datasets in pyspextools
 ================================

-The best starting point to manipulate SPEX files is to use the Dataset class in pyspex.
+The best starting point to manipulate SPEX files is to use the Dataset class in pyspextools.
 A dataset can be a collection of several spectrum-response combinations, which are called regions.
 This way, multiple related spectra can be stored in a spo and res file.

 The different spectra and responses inside a dataset can be related to each other in multiple ways.
 To distinguish between different cases, each spectrum-response combination can have a sector and region number.
 These numbers are